sr4136/IG-Import/README.md

 # IG Import & Functionality

 ## Considerations & Caveats:
+- Could & should this be broken into multiple plugins-- one for the import functionality and one for the block & styles?
+Probably.
+Definitely.
 - This was created for my personal opinionated use case.
 	- My preferences for date formats, default user, post content/block structure, etc are hard-coded.
 	- If I were to build this for an audience, I would absolutely include options for customizing those.